dadjemmy-web/An-Ethical-Simulated-Phishing-Study-in-SMEs-Assessing-Non-Technical-Employee-Susceptibility-/README.md

 custom five-module phishing awareness training programme hosted on Google Classroom.

-**12 of 17 participants clicked the simulation link — a 70.6% click rate,
-2.9 times the KnowBe4 2025 SME industry baseline of 24.6%.** Analysis of
+**12 of 17 consented participants clicked the simulation link — a 70.6% click rate, 2.9 times the KnowBe4 2025 SME industry baseline of 24.6%.** Analysis of
 the behavioural survey revealed that curiosity was the dominant click motivator (54.5%), followed by genuine belief in the email's legitimacy (45.5%).

-Time-to-click analysis showed that 75% of participants clicked more than 30 minutes after delivery, confirming that susceptibility was driven by the quality of the social engineering rather than momentary inattention.
+Time-to-click analysis showed that 75% of concented participants clicked more than 30 minutes after delivery, confirming that susceptibility was driven by the quality of the social engineering rather than momentary inattention.

 The most significant finding was the Overconfidence Paradox: 54.5% of respondents rated themselves as highly confident in their ability to detect